Myoclonus epilepsy with ragged-red fibers

 Epileptic myoclonus can be defined as an elementary electroclinical manifestation of an epileptic seizure or epilepsy involving descending neurons, whose spatial (spread) or temporal (self-sustained repetition) amplification can trigger overt epileptic activity and can be classified as cortical (positive and negative), secondarily generalized, thalamocortical, and reticular.
 Cortical epileptic myoclonus represents a fragment of partial or symptomatic generalized epilepsy; thalamocortical epileptic myoclonus is a fragment of idiopathic generalized epilepsy.
 Reflex reticular myoclonus represents the clinical counterpart of fragments of hypersynchronous epileptic activity of neurons in the brainstem reticular formation.
 Epileptic myoclonus, in the setting of an epilepsy syndrome, can be only one component of a seizure, the only seizure manifestations, one of the multiple seizure types or a more stable condition that is manifested in a nonparoxysmal fashion and mimics a movement disorder.
 This complex correlation is more obvious in patients with epilepsia partialis continua in which cortical myoclonus and overt focal motor seizures usually start in the same somatic (and cortical) region.
 In patients with cortical tremor this correlation is less obvious and requires neurophysiological studies to be demonstrated.

-This author proposes that “epileptic myoclonus is a transient (< 100 ms), involuntary, single or multiple muscle jerk/s due to abnormal excessive or synchronous neuronal activity in the brain” (64).
+Panayiotopoulos proposed that “epileptic myoclonus is a transient (less than 100 ms), involuntary, single or multiple muscle jerk/s due to abnormal excessive or synchronous neuronal activity in the brain” (65).
 This is in compliance with the current ILAE definition of an epileptic seizure: “An epileptic seizure is a transient occurrence of signs and/or symptoms due to abnormal excessive or synchronous neuronal activity in the brain” (29; 28; 27).

 According to the 1981 ILAE classification of epileptic seizures (15),